 ** Resenting their producer Charles H. Schneer’s stinginess, this assignment ended Herrmann’s association with Harryhausen, after pooling talents on The 7th Voyage Of Sinbad, The 3 Worlds Of Gulliver and Mysterious Island.
 Schneer & Harryhausen followed this up with the cool First Men In The Moon, which was lucky to get a great soundtrack from Laurie Johnson.
 Herrmann’s next was Marnie, his last of seven completed scores for Alfred Hitchcock: they were also on their way to a falling out.
 Later Harryhausen-Schneer fantasy outings showed that the public wanted to see more ‘Jason’-style rousers.
 They all made more money, but none are very good: The Golden Voyage Of Sinbad, Sinbad And The Eye Of The Tiger and Clash Of The Titans (somebody kill that frickin’ owl) can’t row an oar to the earlier films.
 FYI, Colchis is located on the Black Sea coast of Georgia.

 *** Notes on the cast, happy and sad.
 Laurence Naismith, ‘Argus’, was Capt.
 Smith in A Night To Remember and later helped Sink The Bismarck!
 He also held Black Belts in judo and karate, and retired to run a pub in Australia.
 John Cairney, ‘Hylas’, who made the mistake of entering that “treasure chamber of the Gods” with Hercules, has logged over 50 years as an actor, writer, painter, lecturer and recitalist, internationally lauded for his one-man shows.
 John Crawford, ‘Polydeuces’, wielded a Persian-bound sword a year earlier as one of The 300 Spartans.
 Michael Gwynne, ‘Hermes’, spent WW2 as a major in the 2nd Nyasaland Battalion of The King’s African Rifles.
 Douglas Wilmer is a favorite from playing El Cid‘s loyal Moorish ally ‘Al-Mu’tamin’.
 He lived to be 96.
 Patrick Troughton, ‘Phineus’, had a nervy, decorated combat record and later capered in 126 episodes as Doctor Who.
 He was also that unlucky priest impaled in The Omen.
 Jack Gwillim, ‘King Aeëtes’, was formerly a Commander in the Royal Navy and had been a champion boxer and rugby player.
 Boy kids of the 60s know Gary Raymond from 58 episodes of The Rat Patrol.
 Nancy Kovack married Zubin Mehta.
 Nigel Green died at 47 from an overdose of sleeping pills.
 Todd Armstrong was injured in 1992 and became addicted to painkillers.
 55, he shot himself that same year.
 He deserved a bigger career and certainly a longer life, but he will always live in memory as the intrepid Jason.
-As of 2018, beautiful Honor Blackman is going strong at 92.
+The beautiful Honor Blackman left us for Olympus in 2020, at 94.
 Honor offered “Most of the Bond girls have been bimbos.
 I have never been a bimbo.”
 Damn straight, Ms. Galore.